 During the year, the Audit Committee reviewed the interim and annual results and reports (including the financial statements) of the Company.
-It also reviewed the accounting principles and policies adopted by the Company, the continuing connected transactions conducted by the Company, the content and the quality of the Environmental, Social and Governance ("ESG") Report, and reviewed the amended anti-money laundering and counter-terrorist financing guidelines of the Company.
+It also reviewed the accounting principles and policies adopted by the Company, the continuing connected transactions conducted by the Company, the content and the quality of the Environmental, Social and Governance ("ESG") Report, and reviewed the newly established anti-corruption policy and whistleblowing policy of the Company.
 In addition, it discussed with the Investment Manager and an external professional consultancy firm (as appropriate) on internal audit results, risk management and internal controls, key matters on compiling the ESG Report, compliance procedures and financial reporting matters.
 During the year, the Audit Committee also held a meeting with the external auditor in the absence of the Investment Manager, to discuss issues regarding audit or any matters that the external auditor may wish to raise to the Audit Committee.

-Up to the date of this report, the Audit Committee has reviewed the annual results for the year ended 31 December 2021.
+Up to the date of this report, the Audit Committee has reviewed the annual results for the year ended 31 December 2022.